-Rapid Antigen COVID Test
+Rapid Antigen COVID Testing Thornhill

 The Rapid COVID test or rapid antigen test for COVID-19 is a quicker way for the All Health Medical Centre technicians to determine if you have the virus.
 The results are usually ready within 15 minutes to a half hour.
 Up until recently, most of these rapid diagnostic tests have been antigen-based.
 They are administered using a nasal or throat swab to detect coronavirus-related proteins and are useful for determining when an individual is near or at peak infection status.